 5. Slice your radishes and mince your dill.

-6. Once your Lithuanian pink soup has chilled, pour it into the blender (you might need to do this in batches.)
+6. Once your vegan borscht has chilled, pour it into the blender (you might need to do this in batches.)
 Blend until you have a smooth and velvety soup.
 Pour your soup into bowls and garnish with radishes, dill and vegan sour cream!
 Enjoy!

 Did You Make This Recipe?